julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 The principle of failing fast is not the only reason why the 737 MAX failed but it is one of the reasons.

+### Real life example of the how recovering quickly results in amazing achievements

+#### SpaceX

+Jarrett Farnitano is a software engineer at SpaceX, where he works on the Dragon spacecraft's software.
+He has shared insights into SpaceX's approach to software development, emphasizing the importance of recovering quickly from failures.
+"It is important in safety critical software that if a single software component were to have a problem, it does not impact the entire software system.
+Software also often depends on the hardware it is interacting with, so must account for hardware failures as well.
+Crashing and restarting just isn't an option.
+We approach this by building the software in modular components, writing defensive logic, and checking the status of each operation.
+If an operation we expect to complete fails, we have defined error handling paths and recovery strategies.
+Sometimes that strategy just means skipping over the operation.
+Sometimes the strategies can be more complex and involve responses such as switching to backup systems."

 ## ~Don't Repeat yourself (DRY)~

 In theory it's better to have a single source of truth to avoid inconsistencies.